Creigh Deeds 2009 gubernatorial campaign: Grassroots support

 Deeds maintained thorough grassroots support throughout the 2009 campaign.
-This included ground support at debates as well a rallies and phone-banks throughout Deeds' campaign offices.
-Deeds maintained his campaign headquarters in Charlottesville where phone banking the campaign organizes phone banking and other campaign activities.
+This included ground support at debates as well a rallies and phone-banks throughout his' campaign offices.
+He maintained his campaign headquarters in Charlottesville, where the campaign organized phone banking and other activities.

-Deeds, like both of his primary opponents, also maintained online grass-roots support.
 Deeds offered blogger "badges" to identify blogger support for his campaign.
-Several prominent Virginian bloggers endorsed Deeds such as Kenneth Bernstein, Alan Zimmerman, and others.
+Several prominent Virginian bloggers endorsed Deeds, such as Kenneth Bernstein, Alan Zimmerman, and others.